jaredsmorgan/simon-game/README.md

 ## Gold Level

 At gold level, there is still some left to be desired for future updates.
 As of now, the game has improved very much stylistically.
-The instructions now appear only when called by their labeled button under the title, and the game has been been completely redisigned to be larger, but still fit an average computer browser.
+The instructions now appear only when called by their labeled button under the title, and the game has been been completely redesigned to be larger, but still fit an average computer browser.
 The game is now more reminiscent of the original Simon game currently owned by Hasbro.
 The background has been applied to appear as a wood grain table top.
 The title and instructions have been given an attractive background to continue to be readable without being too gaudy, or showy.

 #### Future Features